dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking1001.md

-# Epilogue: Lessons Learned
+## Epilogue: Lessons Learned

 In the research for this book, we learned a few lessons that are worth summarizing here.

-Lesson 1: CT is an addition, not a replacement.
+### Lesson 1: CT is an addition, not a replacement

-Everyone thinks their own field’s ways of thinking (and practicing) are valuable and worthy of learning in many other fields.
+Everyone thinks their own field's ways of thinking (and practicing) are valuable and worthy of learning in many other fields.
 Enthusiasts want to spread the gospel of success to other disciplines.
 The list of「thinkings」to be spread is long: computational thinking, logical thinking, economic thinking, systems thinking, physics thinking, mathematical thinking, engineering thinking, design thinking, computational thinking, and more.

 Our conclusion is that computational thinking is often a welcome addition to other fields, but not a replacement for their ways of thinking and not a meta-skill for all fields.

-Lesson 2: CT is an old, well studied, and diverse topic.
+### Lesson 2: CT is an old, well studied, and diverse topic

 The term「computational thinking」(CT) became popular after the US National Science Foundation included it in a funding call in 2007.
 For many people it was the first time they heard arguments about the value of computing in education.
 CT seemed to be a new invention, a breakthrough portending a revolution in K–12 education.
 The truth is, human beings have been doing CT for over 4500 years.
 It has been advocated for K–12 education since the 1960s.

 Some of the first「CT for K–12」curriculum designers attempted to build a「body of knowledge」for CT from scratch without being informed by the long history of computational thinking, including similar attempts to bring computing to schools.
 They unwittingly created some conceptual errors in their claims about the capabilities and character of CT.
 We are concerned because inflated expectations and conceptual problems can easily become a part of the CT folklore, and it may take years to dispel them.
 We urge computing educators to turn to the massive existing body of computing education research to clean this up.

-Lesson 3: The speed of computers is the main enabler of the computing revolution.
+### Lesson 3: The speed of computers is the main enabler of the computing revolution

 Most of what software does for us is made possible by the incomprehensible speed gap between computers and humans—billions to trillions times faster.
 Even though humans can execute computational steps, they could not carry out most of these computations in their lifetimes.
 The machines can literally do the humanly impossible.
 While it is true that humans can personally perform algorithms for some information processing tasks, the revolutions of the computer age are not about where people can perform algorithms in their own lives, but about what computers are able to do for them.

-Lesson 4: Advanced CT is domain dependent.
+### Lesson 4: Advanced CT is domain dependent

 For advanced tasks, you need to understand the domain in which you want to figure out how to get a computer to do a job for you.
 For example, an expert programmer who knows nothing about quantum physics will have little to offer to a team of physicists working on a quantum computer.
-Similarly, working with the nature’s complex algorithms in biology requires considerable understanding of biological processes.
+Similarly, working with the nature's complex algorithms in biology requires considerable understanding of biological processes.
 Algorithmic models in chemistry require deep familiarity with the corresponding chemical processes.
 Building an information system for a hospital requires extensive understanding of the institutional, informational, and workflow processes in the hospital context.
 Much of advanced computational thinking is context-specific and tightly tied to the application domain.

-Lesson 5: CT has changed the tools, methods, and epistemology of science.
+### Lesson 5: CT has changed the tools, methods, and epistemology of science

 Computational thinking has fostered a revolution in science.
 Scientists in all fields have found that CT is a new method of doing science, different from the classic methods of theory and experiment.
 They came to this discovery in the 1980s when they began using supercomputers to crack scientific「grand challenges.」This was a profound paradigm shift that enabled many new scientific discoveries.
 Each field developed its own strain of CT that was not imported from computer science.
 Computer science CT has been enriched by its collaboration with the computational sciences.

-Lesson 6: The public face of CT is that of elementary CT.
+### Lesson 6: The public face of CT is that of elementary CT

 CT is billed for K–12 curriculum purposes as a set of concepts and rules for programming.
 But many professionals see CT as a design skill, and many natural scientists see it as an advanced method of scientific interpretation.
 Like all skills, you can be a beginner, advanced beginner, competent, proficient, expert, or master.
 Many debates about what CT「really」is seem to collapse different skill levels of CT within the same debate.
 For example, K–12 teachers argue for curricula that are almost solely aimed at beginners and that contain a small, teachable set of CT insights, practices, and skills.
 Other advocates argue for CT as advanced, professional skills that require many years of practice and experience.
 Failing to make the distinction leads to conflicts—for example, the hype about how learning programming opens career paths is silent about what professional computational designers do.
 Education efforts are important on all levels from K–12 through university and beyond.

-Lesson 7: Beginner and professional CT together comprise a rich tapestry of computational thought.
+### Lesson 7: Beginner and professional CT together comprise a rich tapestry of computational thought

 Educators in K–12 schools have developed an impressive「CT for beginners」—insights and methods for teaching computing to newcomers.
 Professional software systems designers and scientists have developed an impressive「CT for professionals」—advanced methods for designing and building complex software that works reliably and safely, and for conducting scientific investigations.
 The synergy between these two aspects of computational thinking has propelled the computer revolution.

-Lesson 8: Change is an inseparable part of CT.
+### Lesson 8: Change is an inseparable part of CT

 There has never been a consensus about what computational thinking「really」is.
 There may never be a full consensus.
 During every decade in the modern history of computing there would be different answers to questions about the essence of computational thinking.
 Advances in computing keep computational thinking in constant change.
 We should embrace the lack of a fixed definition as a sign of the vitality of the field rather than our own failure to understand an eternal truth.

-Glossary
+## Glossary

 Abstraction